-Thirty five years ago in a basement office in Fitzroy Square, London, England a group of collectors made plans over tea and fig biscuits to form ... a society of like-minded people who love ephemera for its own sake, but also recognise its value as historical evidence... a society to be internationally recognised in due course as the body for the study of ephemera.
+Forty years ago in a basement office in Fitzroy Square, London, England a group of collectors made plans over tea and fig biscuits to form ... a society of like-minded people who love ephemera for its own sake, but also recognise its value as historical evidence... a society to be internationally recognised in due course as the body for the study of ephemera.

-The Ephemera Society was born and 2010 marks its 35th anniversary year.
+The Ephemera Society was born and 2015 marks its 40th anniversary year.

 Journal of the Ephemera Society 1975